 When I do get around to blogging I usually write about whatever is on my mind, so you’re likely to find a mix of gaming, movies, music, stationery, books and random bits of Japan to read while you browse through the archives.

-No matter how you ended up on my blog I hope you’ll enjoy reading my bad writing and if you have any feedback please be sure to let me know!
+No matter how you ended up on my blog I hope you’ll enjoy reading through past posts and find something interesting.

 Sumo Wrestler by Sergey Demushkin from the Noun Project